On Sunday 2nd March 2014, the BBC aired a debate on their The Big Question show, discussing the titular question.

-British Medical Journal - there was a publication that showed that actually the number of hospitals we have compared to other countries in the OECD [Organisation for Economic Co-operation and Development] is extremely low.
+Dr. Clive Peedell: Well I think you've timed this debate very well because only in the last week in the BMJ - the British Medical Journal - there was a publication that showed that actually the number of hospitals we have compared to other countries in the OECD [Organisation for Economic Co-operation and Development] is extremely low.
 So we've got too few hospitals already in this country, we've already seen the number of beds cut from 300,000 to just under 150,000 in the last twenty years.

 NC: So this could be dangerous?

 CP: This is dangerous.
 And what we've seen, this austerity that's happening at the moment, there's going to be a £30bn funding gap by 2020 for the NHS, so this is not about clinical decisions, this is about finance and there's clear evidence now that if you increase healthcare spending and education - this is from the IMF [International Monetary Fund: IMF Weighs in on Health Care Reform], from Oxford University, from Stanford University - if you increase spending, actually it stimulates economic growth, not have a negative effect, because you keep your population healthier.
 So we need to go completely against the austerity agenda which is damaging our health of the population~

 NC: And build hospitals: more hospitals, more beds?